Stickan87/opencv-pick-place/README.md

 s = serial.Serial('COM3', 115200)
 to the proper COM port.

-send function is copy/pasted from another github file for sending gcode from a txtfile with GRBL.
+send function is copy/pasted from another github file for sending gcode from a txtfile with GRBL and Python.

 Main part of the streaming code is in takepicture() Code exits if there is no camera/webcam plugged in in any COM / USB